HITECHCRIME/HC_SG51_Colorized_World/README.md

 -----------------------------------------------------

 [VERSE 1]
-preach words,
-they don't mean a thing
-same a thing
-same to everyone
-just for you the chosen one,
+preach words, they don't mean a thing same a thing same to everyone just for you the chosen one fast to reap
-fast to reap,

-different everything,
-that's where hate comes in
-no simple minds who knows (when) what next day'll bring ya (reverb)

-make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flames

 painting grey
 on a masterpiece
 seeking all waste
 among order
-throttle fully bent
+throttle fully bent ya

-truly only thing is my own cause own charge own retreat
+make it clear
+to trust me (i say)
+say it
+through the tears yeah (tears)
+- then again
+twin soul
+seperate flames
+different context (?)
+that's where hate comes in
+no simple minds who knows (when) what next day'll bring ya (reverb)

 no hidden layers
 just the grief

-x
-x
-x
+truly only thing
+is my own cause
+own charge own retreat

-i have no words other than be in peace (rest in peace)
+i have no words other than be in peace be in peace
+(rest in peace) yeah

 -----------------------------------------------------